Clarence Darrow

-Clarence Seward Darrow (April 18, 1857 – March 13, 1938) was an American lawyer who became famous in the 19th century for high-profile representations of trade union causes, and in the 20th century for several criminal matters, including the Leopold and Loeb murder trial, the Scopes "monkey" trial, and the Ossian Sweet defense.
-He was a leading member of the American Civil Liberties Union and a prominent advocate for Georgist economic reform.
-Darrow was also a well-known public speaker, debater, and writer.
+Clarence Seward Darrow (April 18, 1857 – March 13, 1938) was an American lawyer and politician who became famous in the 19th century for high-profile representations of trade union causes, and in the 20th century for several criminal matters, including the Leopold and Loeb murder trial, the Scopes "monkey" trial, and the Ossian Sweet defense.
+He was a leading member of the American Civil Liberties Union and a prominent advocate for numerous Populist causes, as well as a noted public speaker, debater, and writer.

 Darrow is considered by some legal analysts and lawyers to be the greatest lawyer of the 20th century.
 He was posthumously inducted into the Trial Lawyer Hall of Fame.
-Called a "sophisticated country lawyer", Darrow's wit and eloquence made him one of the most prominent attorneys and civil libertarians in the nation.
+Called a "sophisticated country lawyer."
+Darrow's wit and eloquence made him one of the most prominent attorneys and civil libertarians in the nation.

-Personal life
+Early life

-Clarence Darrow was born in the small town of Farmdale, Ohio, on April 18, 1857, the fifth son of Amirus and Emily Darrow (née Eddy), but grew up in nearby Kinsman, Ohio.
+Clarence Darrow was born in the small town of Farmdale, Ohio, on April 18, 1857, the fifth son of Amirus and Emily Darrow, but grew up in nearby Kinsman, Ohio.
 Both the Darrow and Eddy families had deep roots in colonial New England, and several of Darrow's ancestors served in the American Revolution.
-Darrow's father was an ardent abolitionist and a proud iconoclast and religious freethinker.
-He was known throughout the town as the "village infidel".
+Darrow's father was an ardent abolitionist, a proud iconoclast and religious freethinker.
+He was known throughout the town as the "village infidel."
 Emily Darrow was an early supporter of female suffrage and a women's rights advocate.

 The young Clarence attended Allegheny College in Pennsylvania and the University of Michigan Law School, but did not graduate from either institution.
 He attended Allegheny College for only one year before the Panic of 1873 struck, and Darrow was determined not to be a financial burden to his father any longer.
 Over the next three years he taught in the winter at the district school in a country community.

 While teaching, Darrow also started to study the law on his own, and by the end of his third year of teaching, he was urged by his family to enter the law department at Ann Arbor.
 Darrow studied there for only a year when he decided that it would be much more cost-effective to read law in an actual law office.
 When he felt that he was ready, he took the Ohio bar exam and passed.
 He was admitted to the Ohio bar in 1878, where he continued to practice.
 The Clarence Darrow Octagon House, his childhood home in Kinsman, contains a memorial to him.

-Darrow married Jessie Ohl in April 1880.
-They had one child, Paul Everett Darrow (10 Dec 1883 – 20 Dec 1956).
-They were divorced in 1897.
-Darrow married Ruby Hammerstrom, a journalist 16 years his junior, in 1903.
-They had no children.